 - October 30, 2020: Course conversion will be completed

-It will be important for the team to continue to dedicate time and effort towards fixing and updating the courses once the fall launch occurs.
+It will be important for the team to continue to dedicate time and effort to fixing and updating courses with the launch of the fall semester.
 While the team has done its best to prepare the courses, more will be learned as students use the system, and it is expected that courses will continue to need attention, particularly during their initial offerings.

-During the transition to the new LMS and after it is launched, the following success factors and measurement goals were outlined as shown below:
+During the transition to the new LMS and after it was launched, the following success factors and measurement goals were outlined as shown below: